-7) Application procedures for senior citizens are the same as for other applicants.
-The admission application fee and tuition fees

-- will be waived for senior citizen students 60 years of age and older who meet the Delaware residency requirement when admitted to a graduate program.
-Senior citizens who desire to enroll in graduate courses but who do not seek a degree should contact Continuing Education or the Academy of Lifelong Learning for registration information. - 8) It is a Delaware State Board of Health Regulation and a University of Delaware mandate that all entering graduate students born after January 1, 1957 give proof of proper immunization for measles, mumps, and rubella.
-If immunization requirements are not met, the student will not be eligible to register.
-Specific information may be obtained from the Student Health Service (302) 831-2226.
+- 7. Application procedures for senior citizens are the same as for other applicants.
+The admission application fee and tuition fees will be waived for senior citizen students 60 years of age and older who meet the Delaware residency requirement when admitted to a graduate program.
+Senior citizens who desire to enroll in graduate courses but who do not seek a degree should contact Continuing Education or the Academy of Lifelong Learning for registration information. - 8.
+It is a Delaware State Board of Health regulation and a University of Delaware mandate that all graduate students with a birth date after January 1, 1957, be immunized for measles, mumps and rubella (MMR).
+Also, students may be required to provide evidence of PPD (Mantoux) Tuberculosis Screening Test within 6 months prior to beginning classes.
+Students who are admitted beginning January 2002 are required to show proof of vaccination against meningococcal disease unless granted a waiver.
+Students should refer to and complete the Student Health Service Immunization Documentation form upon admission.